-An organisation says, “We value transparency.”
-But the leadership team avoids difficult conversations.
+An organisation says, “We value transparency.”, but the leadership team avoids difficult conversations.

-A person says, “I want clarity.”
-But continues adding complexity to avoid making a choice.
+A person says, “I want clarity.”, but continues adding complexity to avoid making a choice.

 A job applicant joins an organisation because they believe in its values, principles, and mission.
 Later, they may feel disillusioned when internal behaviours contradict the culture that was promised.